-- 7 (1) An enduring power of attorney is effective on the latest of - (a) the date by which the enduring power of attorney has been signed by the grantor, - (b) a date stated in the enduring power of attorney as being its effective date, and - (c) the date an event described in the enduring power of attorney as bringing the power of attorney into effect occurs. - (2) If the grantor specifies that the enduring power of attorney is effective when the grantor is incapable of making decisions about the grantor's financial affairs, a qualified health care provider may confirm whether the grantor is incapable. - (3) In this section, "qualified health care provider" means a member of a health profession designated in the regulations as being qualified to conduct capacity assessments for the purpose of subsection (2).
+- 7 (1) An enduring power of attorney is effective on the latest of - (a) the date by which the enduring power of attorney has been signed both by the adult and by an attorney under section 4, - (b) a date stated in the enduring power of attorney as being its effective date, and - (c) the date an event described in the enduring power of attorney as bringing the power of attorney into effect is confirmed to have occurred. - (2) If the adult specifies that the enduring power of attorney is effective when the adult is incapable of making decisions about the adult's financial affairs, a qualified health care provider may confirm whether the adult is incapable. - (4) In this section, "qualified health care provider" means a member of a health profession designated in the regulations as being qualified to conduct capacity assessments for the purpose of subsection (3).

-Comment: A power may come into effect on signing and witnessing, a date set in the document, or the happening of incapacity.
-Confirmation by a qualified healthcare provider is the default position.
+Comment: A power may come into effect on signing and witnessing, a date set in the document, or the happening of incapacity, confirmation by a qualified healthcare provider is the default position.